George Costanza: Development

 On April 3, 1989, Hirschfeld sent a partial script to Jason Alexander, who was in New York City at the time.
 Hirschfeld had met Alexander when he was working on the CBS sitcom E/R. Alexander enjoyed the script and felt it read like a Woody Allen film; therefore, he did a Woody Allen impression on his audition tape and bought a pair of glasses to better resemble the actor.
 Though Alexander thought his audition was "a complete waste of time", both David and Seinfeld were impressed; Seinfeld stated "the second we saw him, like two lines out of his mouth, we went 'That's the guy.
 On April 10, 1989, at 9:00 a.m.
 Alexander did his first official audition and met David and Seinfeld.
 While in the waiting room for his final audition, Alexander saw that Larry Miller was also auditioning.
 Alexander was aware that Miller and Seinfeld were very good friends, and so figured that he would not get the part.
 After his final audition, he returned to New York City, and when he landed he received a phone call informing him that he was hired.

 Many of George's predicaments were based on David's past real-life experiences.
 In "The Revenge", for example, when George quits his job in a fury only to realize he has made a mistake, he goes back the next day as if nothing happened; this mirrors David's actions while working as a writer for Saturday Night Live, when he quit and then returned to his job in the same manner.
-When David explained this to him, Alexander realized that the character was based on David, and changed his performance from the Woody Allen imitation to what he has called a "shameless imitation of Larry David."
+When David explained this to Alexander following a remark about the implausibility of the situation, Alexander realized that the character was based on David, and changed his performance from the Woody Allen imitation to what he has called a "shameless imitation of Larry David."